ErikBird/OpenReviewCrawler/README.md

 You specify the venues and years to crawl in the config.
 Check out the example config [here](config.json).

 Use `year: "all"` to crawl an entire venue.

 Leaving username and password empty uses the guest access.

+The binary variable `acceptance_labeling` determines if the data will be annotated with the acceptance decision prior to storing.

+The binary variable `output_json` determines if the output will be saved as json file in the `outdir` with as `filename`.

+The binary variable `output_SQL` determines if the data will be inserted in the database which is configured [here](example_output.json).

+`output_SQL` and `output_json` function independent from each other.

+The binary variable `skip_pdf_download` determines if the pdfs will be downloaded.

 ## Output
-The program goes over the venues by year, download the PDFs for the revisions and output a JSON with the data.
+The program goes over the venues by year, download the PDFs for the revisions and output a dictionary of the data.
-In the output JSON, information about submissions, comments and reviews are formatted as [Notes](https://openreview-py.readthedocs.io/en/latest/api.html#openreview.Note) as specified by OpenReview.
+This data can then be stored as JSON or SQL-Database.
+The information about submissions, comments and reviews are formatted as [Notes](https://openreview-py.readthedocs.io/en/latest/api.html#openreview.Note) as specified by OpenReview.
-See [here](example_output.json) for an example JSON.
+However some variables are generally omitted, see [here](example_output.json) for an example JSON.

 Each submission also has the field `revisions` which contains a list of all previous revisions of the submissions and `notes` which contains a list of all comments, reviews and decisions of the submissions.